rhine3/audiomoth-guide/guide.md

 #### AudioMoth-Time app
 Open Acoustic Devices offers a standalone computer-based timesetter app ("AudioMoth Time App" on [this webpage](https://www.openacousticdevices.info/applications)) that allows you to set the time without having the recording configuration loaded.

-### Set time with phone apps
+### Set time with mobile apps

-You can set the time using one of two phone apps that encodes date and time in an acoustic signal.
+You can set the time using two mobile (phone/tablet) apps that encode date and time in an acoustic signal.
 AudioMoths can be programmed this way when they enter "acoustic mode," a special mode when the switch is set to CUSTOM where the red LED is lit constantly and the green LED is flashing.
 There are three ways to enter this mode:
 * The AudioMoth is switched to CUSTOM but the time is not set, e.g. due to battery loss
 * The AudioMoth is switched to CUSTOM and was configured with the "Always require acoustic chime on switching to CUSTOM" option
 * Playing a specific tone (see below) as the AudioMoth is switched from USB/OFF to CUSTOM mode.